-There are good reasons to choose one piece toilets, and other good reasons for choosing a two piece toilet for your bathroom.
-One is not clearly better than the other because it depends on a number of factors.
-However, hopefully this post will point you in the right direction.
+There are several benefits to choosing a one piece toilet, and a two-piece toilet has its own set of advantages.
+One is not necessarily better than the other because it is influenced by a number of variables.
+However, hopefully, this post will assist you in making an educated decision.

 Both toilets have their advantages, and I will outline the differences below.

 From my experience, it is rare to see a one piece model that is cheaper than a similar style two piece toilet.
 On average, a one piece unit will be $100 to $200 more expensive than a two piece.

 This price difference is across the board, so if you really like the look of one piece toilets, then you have to pay that little bit extra.

 It is worth remembering, a toilet is a long term investment that will last for several years, so it is important that you choose one that you really like.
 You will visit this toilet multiple times a day, so it is important to choose the right one for you and your bathroom.

 This statement is debatable and depends what you rank as easier.
 Why I believe a two piece toilet is easier to install compared to a one piece is because it comes in two parts.

 A one piece arrives as a single unit, making it quite heavy.
 In fact, most one piece toilets weigh over 100 lbs.
 When you have to lift this weight into place, it can take some effort and could injure your back.

 On the other hand, some people may find a one piece toilet easier to install because there are less parts.
 A two piece toilet may be lighter to lift into place, however it does have a separate tank and bowl to install.

 Two Piece Toilets Are More Prone to Leaking